startups · 07 Nov 2025

 Designed to further promising digital health projects, the DHI Accelerator program issues a competitive call for digital health research pioneers to pool their efforts and cultivate innovations with lasting impact on health.
 The program allows awardees to supercharge their projects by drawing upon the expertise from the GApp Lab and ReImagine EHR in standards-based electronic health record interoperability and participatory design.

 The DHI Accelerator program prioritizes seed grants and pilot projects with strong potential.
 These projects often serve as a foundation for larger-scale digital health grant applications, such as R01, R18, U01, U24, and P grants.
-Although the program is specific to the university community, healthcare startups can collaborate with projects affiliated with the university.
+Although the program is specific to the university community, healthcare startups can collaborate with university-affiliated projects.

 Stanford Center for Digital Health Pilot Grants